-- What is your training?

-- Exactly what is the therapy you're proposing?
+- What is the therapy you're proposing?

 - What do you hope it will do?

-- What is the evidence for the success of this therapy?
+- What is the evidence for the safety and success of this therapy?

 - What side effects could there be?

 - How common are the side effects?

+- ▶ How can the side effects be managed?

 - Will this therapy affect other treatments I am receiving?

-- How much will this therapy cost?
+- ▶ How much will this therapy cost?